 If you’re coming from the East Midlands and you’re fed up with motorways and have some time, try this.

-Leave the M1 from the North at J21, or from Leicester follow the A46 out of town, and hit the B4114 for Narborough and Sharnford.
-Soon you'll see Fosse Way signs - this was an ancient British, then a Roman trunk route two millennia ago.
-Just follow the Fosse Way for miles - it's reasonably straight - to Stow-on-the-Wold and Cirencester.
-Then proceed to Bath on the A433/A46 - alternatively you can weave down on the A419 through Stroud and join the M5.
+Leave the M1 from the North at J21, or from Leicester follow the A46 out of town and hit the B4114 for Narborough and Sharnford.
+Soon you’ll see Fosse Way signs – this was an ancient British, then a Roman trunk route two millennia ago.
+Just follow the Fosse Way for miles – it’s reasonably straight – to Stow-on-the-Wold and Cirencester.
+Then proceed to Bath on the A433/A46 – alternatively you can weave down on the A419 through Stroud and join the M5.
 Try not to hit Bath at peak hours.
 From Bath there are three alternative routes, one of which is above.
-This is a good trip (with breaks), but a bit long, especially when the roads are crowded.
+This is a good trip (with breaks); a bit long, especially when the roads are crowded, but fun.